cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 * [Weekly files](https://cmu.box.com/s/xwjulq0pteen52d4upni9ikagu7d8bl2)
 * [Monthly files](https://cmu.box.com/s/vh4gs3j541tt9pqn2pn72bktu0op8tpo)

-These contingency tables demographic breakdowns of COVID-related topics such as vaccine uptake and acceptance.
+These contingency tables provide demographic breakdowns of COVID-related topics such as vaccine uptake and acceptance.
 They are more detailed than the [coarse aggregates reported in the COVIDcast Epidata API](../api/covidcast-signals/fb-survey.md), which are grouped only by geographic region.
 [Individual response data](survey-files.md)